Free Things to Do in Orlando

 Check Out the Ducks at The Peabody Hotel

-The Peabody Hotel in Orlando is now known as the Hyatt Regency Orlando.
-I used the Peabody Hotel name because that is where this tradition of ducks waddling through the hotel’s lobby began.
+The Peabody Hotel in Orlando is now known as Hyatt Regency Orlando.
+It was called the Peabody when the tradition of ducks waddling through the hotel’s lobby began.

 It all started down in the original Peabody Hotel in Tennessee.
-The manager started allowing ducks to swim in the hotel fountain more than 90 years ago.
-The tradition continued when the Peabody Hotel opened in Orlando.
+The manager started allowing ducks to swim in the hotel fountain over 90 years ago and that tradition continued when the Peabody Hotel opened in Orlando.

 Have Fun at Lake Eola Park